 20 Credits or 10 ECTS Credits

 Overall aims and purpose

-This module aims to introduce students to four important components of Marine Biology: Field Science, Laboratory Science and Communicating Science.
-They also aim to introduce students to the breadth of active research within the School Of Ocean Sciences.
-Students will experience a range of different methods regularly used by Marine Biologists including dissection, microscopes, species identification, data collection, and data analysis.
-There is also an emphasis on teaching students’ good laboratory and field protocol throughout.
+This module aims to introduce students to three important components of Marine Biology: Field Science, Laboratory Science and Communicating Science.
+It introduces students to the breadth of active research topics within the School Of Ocean Sciences.
+Students will use a range of different methods regularly employed by Marine Biologists including dissection, microscopy, species identification, data collection, and data analysis.
+There is also an emphasis on teaching students good laboratory and field skills throughout.
 During these experiences, students are exposed to a diverse range of species and habitats.
 At the end of this module, they should have obtained several core-skills needed in their studies, and transferable skills that can be applied across subjects.

 Knowledge extending well beyond taught material.
 A thorough understanding of subject-specific concepts and principles, often extending into more specialised areas.